What are decodable texts?

 - UFLI Notebook Covers PDF

-I bought the manual ($70), and I teach from that.
-I have all the UFLI stories run off for the entire program in the crates.
+I purchased the manual ($70) and use it for teaching.
+I have printed all the UFLI stories for the entire program and stored them in crates.
 Furthermore, I organized my Fundations cards, mouth formation cards, Dollar Tree sight word flashcards, and Orton-Gillingham grapheme cards via the UFLI teaching order.
-I also made a bunch of Elkonin boxes and put them in plastic sleeves to have the students write the heart words in.
-This has been the BEST teaching year ever due to this organizational system.
+I also created several Elkonin boxes and placed them in plastic sleeves for the students to write the heart words in.

 I HIGHLY recommend buying the UFLI manual for $70.
-It is well worth it and has more lesson specifics than the free slideshow lesson plans!
-As a reading specialist, this is the #1 resource I use!
+It is well worth it and has more specific lessons than the free slideshow lesson plans.
+As a reading specialist, the manual is my number one resource.